 Getting tickets to the SPG Amex US Open cardmember event

 Both American Express and Starwood have some involvement with the US Open.
 For example, SPG has a suite at the US Open, which you can get access to by redeeming Starpoints through SPG Moments.

 However, this event is a bit different.
-The SPG Amex card member event at the US Open is available exclusively to those with the SPG Personal Amex or SPG Business Amex, though you can’t redeem points for it.
+The SPG Amex card member event at the US Open is available exclusively to those with the Marriott Bonvoy Brilliant American Express Card or SPG Business Amex, though you can’t redeem points for it.
 Instead, you can pay $195 for the tickets.

 For that price you’re getting: